An Evolution Equation Approach to Linear Quantum Field Theory: Abstract Klein--Gordon operator

-Throughout the section we assume that $\cK$ is a Hilbert space and for $t\in I^\cl$ we are given the following operators on $\cK$: \begin{enumerate} \item self-adjoint $ L(t)$ for which there exists $b\in\mathbb{R}$ such that $L_0(t):=L(t)+b$ are positive invertible, \item bounded invertible selfadjoint $\alpha(t)$, \item $W(t)$. \end{enumerate}
+Throughout this section we assume that $\cK$ is a Hilbert space and for $t\in I^\cl$ we are given the following operators on $\cK$: \begin{enumerate} \item self-adjoint $ L(t)$ for which there exists $b\in\mathbb{R}$ such that $L_0(t) \defn L(t)+b$ are positive invertible, \item bounded invertible self-adjoint $\alpha(t)$, \item operator $W(t)$. \end{enumerate}